MFR6340/theenglishextension.org/young-world-4/unit-4:The Call of the Alps.md

 *This post contains links.
 If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

-This unit is about planning a trip in Switzerland and things to do in the mountains.
-It discusses the regions of Swi

-##### First male and female to climb the Matterhorn.
+This unit is about planning a trip in Switzerland, including the various regions.
+It discusses things to do in the mountains, including information about the first male and female to climb the Matterhorn.
+Kids growning up here and enrolled in the local schools may not think that that they already

 ## Festivals and Traditions in Switzerland, by Barbara Piatti & Yvonne Rogenmoser